catalyst-team/catalyst-info/README.md

 catalyst-dl trace /path/to/logs
 ```
 ---
-For model's tracing, Catalyst uses the same code that were damped in the checkpoint `logdir/code`, nice.
-It is made for reproducibility, so that you can always recreate its traced version from the checkpoint, even if the code in the production has already changed :+1:
+For model's tracing, Catalyst uses the same code that was dumped during experiment, so that you can always recreate your model, even if the code in the production has already changed – reproducibility first :+1:

 ---
 You are free to choose which of the checkpoints you want to trace (default is `best`) by the argument `--checkpoint` or, shortly, `-c`